 Every one of San Diego County's 1.8 million-plus registered voters will receive a ballot for the 2020 Presidential Election in the mail this year following an executive order signed by California Gov. Gavin Newsom and local voting officials want residents to know what to expect.

-The San Diego County Registrar of Voters will be sending postcards to every local registered voter this week with information on what to expect this November 3 -- when the country will likely still be dealing with the effects of the coronavirus pandemic, which requires social distancing and prohibits gatherings.
+This November 3, Election Day, the country will likely still be dealing with the effects of the coronavirus pandemic -- which requires social distancing and prohibits gatherings.